joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 So I named it:

-`Separate Function Components` (npm package named `jsx-sfc`, abbreviated as SFC also 😃)
+`Separate Function Components` (npm package named `jsx-sfc`, abbreviated as SFC also)

 It's implementation makes full use of **TypeScript generic inference**, and support the use of all React existing tool chains(e.g. CSS-in-JS/Eslint/HMR).

 > Why not named react-sfc?
 In fact, the npm package name of react-sfc has been occupied([react-sfc-swyx](https://github.com/react-sfc/react-sfc-swyx)).
+But more importantly, the idea of this project can be extended to other frameworks that support JSX(e.g. using JSX in Vue).

-A simple demo, when we write a function component module like this:
+A simple demo, when we write a React function component module(with CSS-in-JS) like this:

 ```tsx
 import React, { useState, useEffect } from 'react';